Discrete Latent Structure in Neural Networks: Incremental Prediction

 \subsection{Computation.}

 We next describe the algorithms available for maximization, sampling, and computing expectations, in incremental structure models such as transition-based models.

 \paragraph{Maximization.} The reformulation in \cref{eqn:increm} does not change the fact that there are $\mathcal{O}(2^\szP)$ possible paths to consider.
 As such, exactly finding the highest-probability structure is not feasible in general.
-A popular heuristic algorithm is the \emph{beam search} algorithm, which keeps track of the $k$ best partial prefixes at each time step and seeks to expand them (see~\cref{alg:beam}).
+A popular heuristic algorithm is the \emph{beam search} algorithm, which keeps track of the $k$-best partial prefixes at each time step and seeks to expand them (see~\cref{alg:beam}).
 The particular case of $k=1$ is known as \emph{greedy search} and corresponds to directly choosing the most likely transition at each step.
 The suboptimality of such heuristics is apparent: if the optimal structure starts with an action that seemed unlikely early on, the optimal structure cannot be recovered.
 The chosen ordering therefore also may impact performance.
+As such, even if beam search has a long history \citep{harpyspeech}, it is still an active research area \citep[amongst others]{pmlr-v97-kool19a,meister-etal-2020-best,meister-etal-2020-beam,meister-etal-2021-conditional,kasai-etal-2024-call}.
 If further factorization assumptions are imposed on the transition model, exact maximization is possible; this is the scenario considered in \cref{sec:global-str}.

 \paragraph{Sampling.} The incremental parametrization of $\Pr(\z \mid \x)$ as in \cref{eqn:increm} can be seen as a dense graphical model, illustrated in \cref{fig:incgm}.
 This suggests we may conditionally sample from this distribution by sampling $z_1, \ldots, z_\szP$ sequentially: this is known as ancestral sampling.
 Moreover, samples \emph{without replacement} can be drawn using a \emph{stochastic beam} algorithm \citep{kool-jmlr}.
 Algorithms have been proposed to perform approximate maximization by way of sampling \citep[\eg,][]{keith-etal-2018-monte}.